richardszalay/pshosts/README.md

 ## Installation

-Windows 10 users can simply install the module using the command below.
+Windows 10, Linux, and macOS users can simply install the module using the command below.
 For Windows 8.1 and below, [PsGet](http://psget.net/) can be used with the same command.

     PS C:\> Install-Module PsHosts